Saagmehta97/Saagmehta97/README.md

-Backend development using **Node.js** and **Python** Frontend magic with **React**, **Next.js**, and **Tailwind CSS** Advocate for **accessibility** and **inclusive design**
+Backend development using **Node.js** and **Python** Frontend magic with **React**, **Next.js**, and **Tailwind CSS** Advocate for **accessibility** and **inclusive design** Currently working on **Ludwig** to help developers write more accessible code

 ### 🚀 Some fun facts:
 I enjoy strategic games 🎮 and outdoor sports 🏀.